 For years we were advised to soak our wood chips and chunks in water before adding them to the fire.
 It was thought to help them smolder more and produce better smoke.
 It isn’t true.
 Large chunks don’t absorb much water and wet wood chips steam until they dry out.
 Wood pellets need to be kept as dry as possible or they return to being sawdust.
 Soaking your wood only delays the start of smoke production.
 It does not lengthen the period that smoke is produced.
 So keep your wood dry at all times.

 The easiest and cheapest way to get smoke into your grill is with an aluminum foil smoke bomb.
-Make a pouch out of foil, fill it loosely with wood chips or pellets.
+Make packets out of heavy duty aluminum foil, then fill them loosely with wood chips or pellets.
 Do not pack it tightly.
 There must be airflow so that the wood can receive the oxygen it needs to smolder.
-With a knife, punch several holes all over the pouch.
+With a knife, punch several holes all over the foil pouch.
 Doing this lets air in and the smoke out.
 For long cooks, it is best to make several of these and replace them as the smoke runs out.

 Smoke Making Devices

 Homemade Smoke Bombs can be unpredictable and may not give you the best results.
 There are, however, several accessories you can buy that will produce smoke in your gas grill.
-Some work, many do not.
-I have picked from the best to give you better smoke making capabilities.
+Some work and many do not.
+I have picked from the best to give you better smoke-making capabilities.

 The A-Maze-N Pellet tube is a stainless steel mesh device, open on each end.
 It is filled with wood pellets.
 You get to choose the flavor you want.
 Place the tube inside the grill and light one end.
 You will need a long lighter to get it started, but once the pellets are burning, that’s it.
 The tube design keeps the pellets burning slowly.
 This 12-inch unit will produce smoke for an extended period.
 Since this doesn’t need the heat of the grill’s burners to combust the wood, you can place this tube anywhere inside the grill.
 The downside of this device is that it burns wood pellets, and it is hard to find them in small bags.